Questions for Your Cardiologist

 - Have you treated other patients with the condition I have?
 How many?

-- Who will I speak to if I have an emergency and call your office?
+- Who will I speak to if I have an emergency, like chest pain, and call your office?
 What about calls after hours and on weekends?

 - How will test results be communicated to me and to my primary care physician?

 - Do I need to bring my medical records?

 - Do I need to bring a list of my current medications?

 - Do I need a referral?

 Your cardiologist is an expert in treating heart conditions.
 He or she can provide information to help you get the most out of your treatment.
 Ask questions.
 If you don’t understand the answers, don’t be afraid to ask for a more detailed explanation.

 - Is there a name for my medical condition?